Krisell/laravel-translation-json-cache/README.md

 The package is auto-registered.

 ## Usage
 The functionality is opt-in, since we only want to use this in production and not during local development.
+Add this to your .env-file to enable the caching.
 ```bash
 TRANSLATION_JSON_CACHE_ENABLED=true
 ```